-The 3,000-strikeout club has just 18 members.
+The club has just 18 members.
 Two joined last season -- CC Sabathia in April and Justin Verlander in September.
 Of the other 16 pitchers, 14 are in the Hall of Fame.
 The two who aren't, Roger Clemens and Curt Schilling, would likely be in Cooperstown if not for reasons outside of baseball.

-Here are the 18 pitchers in MLB's 3,000-strikeout club, ranked by their career strikeout totals.
+Here are the 18 pitchers who have already joined MLB's 3,000-strikeout club, ranked by their career strikeout totals.

 1. Nolan Ryan: 5,714 strikeouts